Siltcon Powerbank 30000mAh 22.5W - Snellader - Siltcon

 • Charging loss, which always occurs with power banks

-• The way of charging, with cable or wireless
+• The charging method, with cable or wireless

-In practice, some energy is always lost through the conversion of voltage and heat.
-Therefore, it's wise not to rely on the maximum capacity stated on paper.
+In practice, some energy is always lost due to voltage conversion and heat.
+That’s why it’s wise not to rely on the maximum capacity on paper.

-• Please take into account loss, which means you will never use the full power bank capacity
+• Keep in mind losses, so you never use the full power bank capacity

 • With 20000 mAh you can expect multiple full charges in many situations

-• With 30000 mAh you have more space and can go longer, even when charging other devices
+• With 30000 mAh you have more capacity and can go longer, even when charging other devices

 Wireless charging is slightly less efficient than charging with a cable.
-For maximum efficiency, a cable is usually the best choice, while wireless charging is primarily about convenience.
+For maximum efficiency, a cable is usually the best choice, while wireless charging is mainly about convenience.

 Can I charge multiple devices at the same time?

-Yes, these solar power banks are designed to charge multiple devices simultaneously.
-This can be done via various connections and, depending on the model, also via wireless charging.
+Yes, these solar power banks are designed to charge multiple devices at the same time.
+This can be done via different ports and, depending on the model, also via wireless charging.

 • If charging speed is important, it’s best to charge one device at a time via USB-C